Ethyl lauroyl arginate

 Ethyl lauroyl arginate (LAE) is a food preservative, antimicrobial compound, and drug more commonly known as E243.
-It is used to treat dermatological disorders and is often provided in the form of its hydrochloride salt.
+It is used to treat dermatological disorders.
+It is usually chemically available in the form of a hydrochloride salt.
 LAE is an amino acid-based surfactant with broad-spectrum antimicrobial activity, high biodegradability and low toxicity.
-Due to these features, LAE is a preservative used in food and cosmetic formulations.
+Due to these qualities, LAE is a preservative used in food and cosmetic formulations.

 History

 The first synthesis of ethyl lauroyl arginate hydrochloride and its antimicrobial properties were reported in 1976.
 In the earlies 1980s, LAMIRSA together with Consejo Superior de Investigaciones Científicas (CSIC, Barcelona) began to investigate a new approach to the control of pathogens in food through the application of cationic surfactants based on natural building blocks that inhibit the proliferation of a huge variety of microorganisms, including Gram-positive and Gram-negative bacteria, moulds and yeasts.
 In 1995 LAMIRSA together with CSIC patented a new process to synthesize LAE.